ABLE Frequently Asked Questions

 We offer our train-the-trainer program free to ABLE Project agencies who can attend one of our regularly scheduled trainings.
 Becoming an ABLE Project agency requires only that you genuinely commit to the 10 ABLE Standards, and complete the first standard by submitting four letters of support – one from the agency head (e.g., Chief/Sheriff), one from the locality head (e.g., Mayor/County Executive), and two from community groups vouching for the agency’s commitment to ABLE.
 These Standards are meant to ensure that ABLE training is effective at preventing harm and changing culture.
 Upon completion of the Train-the-Trainer program, instructors are certified to teach ABLE at their agencies.
 ABLE provides some ongoing implementation and technical assistance at no charge.
 Capacity constraints require us to charge a fee for additional technical assistance, and for training provided outside our regularly scheduled train-the-trainer classes.

-Why do you require an agency to submit four letters in support of its application?
+Why do you require an agency to submit four letters – including two from community groups – in support of its application?

 Does ABLE have a reporting requirement?